Master's Project: Remeshing

 The implemented technique is based on this short paper: Dunyach M., Vanderhaeghe D., Barthe L. and Botsch M., 2013.
 Adaptive Remeshing for Real-Time Mesh Deformation.
 Eurographics Short Papers, 29-32.

 After finishing my course, I slightly extended this project to create meshes of a subset of the original vertices.
-These results can be used for other geometric algorithms that rely on working with the original vertices.
+These results can be used for other geometric algorithms that work with the original vertices.
 Some results: